owncloud-archive/documentation/admin_manual/installation/deployment_recommendations.rst

    >> /etc/fstab``.

 * Memory Caching
+   We recommend:
+   - APC/APCu for local caching.
+   - Redis for Transactional File Locking and distributed caching, running on a dedicated server.
    A memcache speeds up server performance, and ownCloud supports four memcaches; refer to `Configuring Memory Caching`_ for information on selecting and configuring a memcache.